 It takes hard work and constant sharpening of your leadership skills to become an effective manager.
 Some of the top leadership and management skills companies are seeking in employees include communication, motivation, strategic thinking, delegation, and emotional intelligence.
 Find out why these skills are desired by organizations and how they translate into good leadership.
+Take a look at our list of the top leadership skills for managers.

 While communication is important, good leaders are also great listeners.
 Inc. Magazine notes active listening as an important communication skill for leaders in its “Speak Like a Leader: 7 Effective Communication Skills” article.
 The article also notes that a person’s body language can impact how they communicate.
 Making eye contact, smiling, and not folding your arms makes your body language more open and can improve conversations.